 3. Promotions and Better Job Opportunities

 As we have established, Excel is a very resourceful skill in the job market.
-With advanced Excel skills, you can be sure that you’ll open yourself up for promotions.
-Having advanced Excel skills will give you more insight into figures and numbers that could lead you to be promoted since your skill will be above the rest.
-You will also have an in-depth understanding of the data and understandable presentation which can easily lead to a promotion.
+With advanced Excel skills, you can be sure to open yourself up for promotions.
+Advanced Excel skills will give you more insight into figures and numbers that could lead you to be promoted since your skill will be above the rest.
+You will also have an in-depth understanding of the data and an understandable presentation, which can easily lead to a promotion.

 4. Excel will increase your productivity

 Excel will enable you to effectively convert raw data and numbers to appealing charts and graphics.
-You will be able to communicate your ideas better to your employees, bosses, colleagues, clients and investors.
+You can communicate your ideas better to your employees, bosses, colleagues, clients and investors.
 Consequently, you will become a better employee and meet your objectives at work.

 Technological illiteracy is no longer a sustainable option for the modern worker.
-Excel may seem intimidating at first, but by starting to use the program for basic tasks in your life, you’ll get a better feel of how efficient it can be.
+Excel may seem intimidating at first, but by starting to use the program for basic tasks, you’ll get a better feel of its efficiency.
 You can find details of our Excel Courses here.